florianmoss/openshift-developer-enablement/README.md

     - On which port did your container start?

-    - 🔑 Rather than using the Dockerfile, can you build an image using `buildah` CLI commands?
+    - 🔑 &nbsp; Rather than using the Dockerfile, can you build an image using `buildah` CLI commands?

 ## Week 3 - Online Classroom - Core Kubernetes Concepts